DottorZini/zini-starter-hugo-academic/content/project/r4/index.md

 ---
-title: Sensor Fusion and Scene Understanding for ADAS on the Renault 4
+title: ADAS on the Renault 4
 summary: Development of sensor fusion and scene understanding algorithms powering Adaptive Cruise Control (ACC) and Autonomous Emergency Braking (AEB) on the next-generation Renault 4.
 tags:
 - ADAS